akladyous/Phase-3-Mock-Code-Challenge-Appointments/README.md

 - An `Appointment` belongs to a `Doctor`, and to a `Patient`.
 Be sure to include any columns in your table necessary to establish these relationships
 - The `appointments` table should also have a `date` column that stores a string, and a  `time` column that stores a string.

-Once you have created the `appointments` table, use the `seeds.rb` file to create instances of the `Appointment` class to test your code.
+Once you have created the `appointments` table, run the `seeds.rb` file to create instances of each class to test your code.

 ### Object Relationship Methods